A simple, yet subtle "invariance" of two-body decay kinematics

-While currently our technique might not compete with the standard (well-developed over more than a decade) methods to measure $m_{\mathrm{top}}$ we remark that this observation can be used to get a rather precise mass measurement of {\it any} heavy particle, in particular, new ones.
-The merit of our method is that it does not rely on any measurement of the other particle of the two-body decay so that we can extract some information about masses even if the latter is invisible, a case that would be not tractable with, for example, measurement of invariant mass only.
-It is also clear that our method and the traditional techniques for mass measurement are sensitive to different kind of detector effects.
-In general, we envisage that there will be a large degree of complementarity of our method with more traditional ones.
+Note that both the above issues come into play in the example considered here, namely, top quark pair production.
+For example, if the $W$ from the top quark decay, in turn, decays leptonically, then the neutrino is invisible.
+Of course, in some cases one can nonetheless determine the neutrino momentum and thus reconstruct the $W$.
+For instance, in semi-leptonic top pair decay we can impose the neutrino $p_T$ to be recoiling against the rest of the visible particles and we then enforce the $W$ mass constraint on the lepton-neutrino combination in order to obtain the neutrino longitudinal momentum.
+However, we face a discrete ambiguity in the second step of the above process.
+Moreover, even if the $W$ is reconstructed as above, we do not know which $b$-jet to combine it with in order to form the top quark.

-Finally, we emphasize that the proposed technique, despite being based on a fitting function, relies only on the minimal assumptions of absence of polarization and and the presence of a non-trivial boost distribution of the mother particle, i.e., it does not require any other prior knowledge about the underlying physics model governing the decay of the particle whose mass we want to measure.
-This suggests that our method will be especially suitable for the mass measurement of new particles to be discovered at the LHC, where we (a priori) would not know such details.
+It is also clear that our method and the traditional techniques for mass measurement are sensitive to different kind of detector effects, for example, our method does not rely on a measurement of the missing transverse momentum/energy in the event, unlike other methods.
+In general, we thus expect that there will be a large degree of complementarity of our method with more traditional ones.

-In forthcoming work we shall describe a number of applications of our finding here about the distributions of the energy of a daughter particle from a two-body decay.
-In particular, we shall present results on the measurement of the masses of {\em specific} new physics particles~\cite{theory}.
+Finally, we emphasize that the proposed technique, despite being based on a fitting function, relies only on the minimal assumptions of absence of polarization and the presence of a non-trivial boost distribution of the mother particle, i.e., it does not require any other prior knowledge about the underlying physics model governing the decay of the particle whose mass we want to measure.
+This suggests that our method will be especially suitable for the mass measurement of new particles which might be discovered at the LHC, where we (a priori) would not know such details.